trinodb/trino-go-client/README.md

 Default:        empty
 ```
 The roles parameter defines authorization roles to assume for one or more catalogs during the Trino session.
+A role selected with `SET ROLE` lasts until `database/sql` resets the
+connection for its next caller, and no roles are sent while a `SET SESSION AUTHORIZATION` switch is active.

 ##### Example
 ``` go